Want to listen to me read the chapter instead? Click on the YouTube link below!

 “Even less so to the halls of the Blue Cathedral.”
 He barely managed to choke the words out between guffaws.

 I inhaled deeply, seeing red and willing it away.
 The trumped-up whoremaster was right.
-If I had not shit myself, someone must have shit on me.
+If I had not shite myself, someone must have shite upon me.
 I looked down and noticed the crust of vomit on the lapel of my jerkin.
-The last jerkin that my mother had made for me, still beautiful after a decade of hard use, soiled with filth.
+The last jerkin that my mother had made for me, still beautiful after years of hard use, soiled with filth.
 Disgust ran through me.
 I shifted to get to my knees, the vice of hangover’s grip crushing my skull.
 A mucky feeling in the seat of my pants was matched by a cold wetness on the front.
 I staggered in a final effort to stand.

 “Bugger the Christ-man, I’ve got to get to the Cathedral,” I breathed to myself.